 Employers will need to claim for a minimum period of 7 consecutive calendar days.
 Employees who were made redundant or stopped working for their employer on or after 23 September 2020 can be re-employed and put on furlough.
 This is not mandatory and it is down to the employer as to whether they choose to do this.
 Employees can be furloughed where they are unable to work because they are shielding or have caring responsibilities including those looking after children.

-From 1 July 2021, the government contribution reduces to 70% of the furloughed employees’ wages.
+From 1 July 2021, the government contribution reduces to 70% of your wages.
 From 1 August 2021, this further reduces to 60%.
-However, the employer must top up this contribution up to at least 80% (with a cap of £2,500).
+However, your employer must top up this contribution up to at least 80% (with a cap of £2,500).

 No, the grant does not cover this.
-From 1 November the Employer has to continue to pay national insurance and pension payments.
+From 1 November your employer has to continue to pay national insurance and pension payments.

 Under the extended scheme, if you were employed and on the payroll on 23 September 2020 and were made redundant or stopped working for your employer afterwards, you can be re-employed and claimed for.
 However, there is no obligation for your employer to do so.

 The extended scheme also allows for flexible working.

 The latest guidance from the Government has confirmed that “shielded” individuals (which includes pregnant women) can benefit from furlough leave which means that the Government will reimburse 80% of their wages even if the business has sufficient work for them to do.

 You should get your full contractual notice pay unless this has been varied to statutory only in a furlough letter or agreement.